Plumsail/orgchart-docs/source/how-tos/display-awards-and-conditionally-format-orgchart.rst

 Step by step guide with ready to copy paste code
 ------------------------------------------------

-Add new ‘Awards’ field to your data source, SharePoint list or User Profile Service.
+Add new :code:`Awards` field to your data source, SharePoint list or User Profile Service.
 If you don’t know how to do it, read official documentation from Microsoft:

 - `Add new field to SharePoint list <http://office.microsoft.com/en-001/sharepoint-server-help/create-change-or-delete-a-column-in-a-list-or-library-HA102771913.aspx>`_
 - `Add new property to User Profile Service <http://office.microsoft.com/en-001/office365-sharepoint-online-enterprise-help/add-and-edit-user-profile-properties-HA102772741.aspx>`_